jamesgraves/rust-cookbook/src/database/sqlite/transactions.md

 Begin a transaction with [`Connection::transaction`].
 Transactions will roll back unless committed explicitly with [`Transaction::commit`].

-In the following example, colors add to a table having a unique constraint on the color name.
+In the following example, colors are added to a table having a unique constraint on the color name.
 When an attempt to insert a duplicate color is made, the transaction rolls back.